mongolab/mongodb-uri-node/README.md

 1. `password` is optional even when a `username` is supplied
 2. The slash before the `database` is not required when leaving out the `database` but specifying `options`

-Neither of these differences should prevent this library from parsing any URI conforming to the standard format, but make URIs more flexible.
+Neither of these differences should prevent this library from parsing any URI conforming to the standard format.

 ## Usage